From Arctic Monkeys to Johnny Cash: The 10 best covers of Nick Cave songs of all time

 Fever Ray’s Karin Dreijer Andersson, famously one half of Sweden group The Knife, once again teamed up with director Andreas Nilsson to create a typically moody project to spearhead a cover of the Bad Seeds’ 1986 track.

-The song is also featured on Fever Ray — The Double Disc Edition album
+The song is also featured on Fever Ray — The Double Disc Edition album where it sits as one of the best songs on the record.

 Iggy Pop – ‘Red Right Hand’